OrnitheMC/ornithe-template-mod/README.md

 In order to use this mod as a template:

 1. Create a new repository from this template with `Use this template`
+    - Tick the box "Include all branches"
+2. Your repository will contain several branches, each for a different preferred loader and Minecraft version.
+You can select the appropriate branch as the main branch and discard the others.
+    - For Fabric Loader, Minecraft 1.3 and above, use the `fabric/merged` branch.
+    - For Fabric Loader, Minecraft 12w30e and below, use the `fabric/split` branch.
+    - For Quilt Loader, Minecraft 1.3 and above, use the `quilt/merged` branch.
+    - For Quilt Loader, Minecraft 12w30e and below, use the `quilt/split` branch.
-2. Clone the recently-created repo on your PC
+3. Clone the recently-created repo on your PC
-3. Make the necessary changes in order to make it yours:
+4. Make the necessary changes in order to make it yours:
     - Update `gradle.properties` in order to use your
         - Update your mod's Maven group and mod ID
             - If you don't know which Maven group to use, and you are planning to host the mod's source code on GitHub, use `io.github.<Your_Username_Here>`